MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/the-i2c-transport.md

 The two wires on the I2C bus correspond to a clock-line (SCL) and a serial data-line (SDA).
 For more information about the I2C transport, see to the I2C Bus Specification.

-Sensors that support the I2C transport often support a set of registers.
+A sensor that supports the I2C transport often supports a set of registers.
 The master uses these registers to configure and control the subordinate device.
 For the ADXL345, the registers correspond to specific device properties, capabilities, or functionality.
 Some of the registers are read only; others are read/write.
-For example, register 0x2D (POWER\_CTL) lets the master set an auto-sleep mode on the sensor—this mode sets the device to a low power state after a certain period of inactivity.
-(For more information about the ADXL345s registers and commands see to the manufacturer's data sheet.)
+For example, register 0x2D (POWER\_CTL) lets the master set an autosleep mode on the sensor—this mode sets the device to a low power state after a certain period of inactivity.
+(For more information about the ADXL345s registers and commands, see to the manufacturer's data sheet.)

 The sample driver has a method that writes values to a given register (**CAccelerometerDevice::WriteRegister**) and one that reads values from a register (**CAccelerometerDevice::ReadRegister**).
 They take arguments that identify the register being written to (or read from), a pointer to the data being written or read, and a buffer length for the data buffer.